 The Center for Austrian Studies sponsors a series of ongoing research initiatives with advanced level graduate students directed by faculty mentors who are leading scholars in their respective fields.
 The project culminates with the Seminar Fellows presenting their research in a public symposium at the University of Minnesota.

-During the academic year and the summer, the Center for Austrian Studies regularly hires two graduate students as research assistants to work on its major projects and publications
+During the academic year and sometimes the summer, the Center for Austrian Studies regularly hires a graduate student or two as research assistants to work on its major projects and publications.

 Teaching Assistant Exchange